startrk1995/HID_BLE/README.md

 Red led blinking means either no HID BLE readers were found or the attack failed.
 ~~RGB in sequence means the attack for that reader is finished.~~

-Credit for this idea was the Defcon talk by Babak Javadi, Nick Draffen, Eric Bettse, Anze Jensterle.
+Credit for this idea was the Defcon talk by Babak Javadi, Nick Draffen, Eric Betts, Anze Jensterle.